 The application deadline is December 15 of each year.
-The application for Fall 2019 opens is currently available.
+The application for Fall 2020 will open in late August.
 International applicants are encouraged to submit their information earlier.
 Applicants will be notified of their admissions decision by email no later than early March.
 Admitted students enroll the following autumn.

 Applicants must hold a four-year bachelor’s degree from an accredited university (or expect to receive one by the time they enter the program).
 Non-US residents should consult the International Applicants page for a list of degrees recognized by the University of Chicago as acceptable equivalents.